transtats/transtats/docs/source/index.md

 As the project evolves, a roadmap will be published for each major release.
 Comments, suggestions, and requests to the current roadmap are welcome.
 Our goal in publishing a roadmap is transparency and community inclusion.
 A roadmap is the team's best guess based on experience, community requests, and feedback.

-#### Transtats 0.1.1
+#### Transtats 0.1.2

-We are currently working on `0.1.1` release.
+We are currently working on `0.1.2` release.

-Target delivery: End of April 2017
+Target delivery: Mid of June 2017

-* Package translation status per language
-* Split Package Sync and Branch Mapping
-* Tabular View to Translation Status
-* Workload estimation for releases
+* Docker files for deployment
+* GNOME DamnedLies integration

 ### License